rossmacarthur/upon/SYNTAX.md

 ### Filters

-Filters can be applied to existing expressions using the `|` (pipe) operator.
+Filters are functions that can be applied to existing expressions using the `|` (pipe) operator.
 The simplest filters take no extra arguments and are just specified by name.
-For example, assuming a filter called `lower` is registered in the engine the following would produce an expression with the `user.name` value transformed to lowercase.
+For example, assuming a function called `lower` is registered in the engine the following would produce an expression with the `user.name` value transformed to lowercase.